Carroll Shelby: Early life and career

 Carroll Hall Shelby was born on January 11, 1923, to Warren Hall Shelby, a rural mail carrier, and his wife, Eloise Shelby (born Lawrence), in Leesburg, Texas.
-The younger Shelby suffered from heart valve leakage problems by age 7 and related complications throughout his life.
+The younger Shelby suffered from heart valve leakage problems by the age of seven and related complications throughout his life.
 From a young age, Shelby was fascinated with speed, which led to an interest in cars and airplanes.
-He moved to Dallas, Texas, at age 7 with his family, and around age 10, he rode his bicycle to dirt tracks nearby to watch races.
-At age 15, he was driving and taking care of his father's Ford.
+He moved to Dallas, Texas at the age of seven with his family, and around age ten, he rode his bicycle to nearby dirt tracks to watch races.
+At the age of 15, he was driving and taking care of his father's Ford.
 Shelby honed his driving skills with his Willys automobile while attending Woodrow Wilson High School in Dallas, Texas.
 He graduated in 1940.

-He enrolled at The Georgia Institute of Technology in the Aeronautical Engineering program.
+Shelby enrolled at The Georgia Institute of Technology in the Aeronautical Engineering program.

 Shelby enlisted in the United States Army Air Corps on April 11, 1941, eight months before the attack on Pearl Harbor.
 He began pilot training that November at Randolph Air Force Base, Texas.
 He graduated with the rank of staff sergeant pilot in September 1942 at Ellington Field.
 After more training, he was commissioned as a second lieutenant in December 1942.

-He served as a flight instructor and test pilot in the Beechcraft AT-11 Kansan and Curtiss-Wright AT-9 Jeep.
+Shelby served as a flight instructor and test pilot in the Beechcraft AT-11 Kansan and Curtiss-Wright AT-9 Jeep.
 He was posted to several other air bases in Texas, including Kelly Field, Cuero Field, Perrin Army Air Field, Ellington Field, and Childress Army Airfield.
 He trained bombardiers and navigators.
 He went on to fly the Douglas B-18 Bolo, the North American B-25 Mitchell, the Douglas A-26 Invader, and finally the Boeing B-29 Superfortress at Denver, Colorado.

-Discharged after V-J Day.
-Shelby started a dump truck business, worked as an oil-well roughneck from 1948 to 1949, then started a poultry farm but went bankrupt in 1952.
+Shelby was then discharged after V-J Day.
+Afterwards, Shelby started a dump truck business, worked as an oil-well roughneck from 1948 to 1949, then started a poultry farm but went bankrupt in 1952.